Kanta-Inc/inpi-rne-php/README.md

 composer require kanta-inc/inpi-rne-php

 ## Usage
 Here'is a fast example to get started.
-If you store your token outside you can directly inject as a parameter of the InpiRNEClient Class.
+If you store your token outside you can directly inject as a parameter of the RNEClient Class.
 If you don't provide it you have to use the authenticate method providing your username and password.
-This will store the token inside the InpiRNEClient Class.
+This will store the token inside the RNEClient Class.
 Then you can get your token back with the getToken method.

 ```
-use InpiRNEClient\InpiRNEClient;
+use RNEClient\RNEClient;

-$client = new InpiRNEClient('token');
+$client = new RNEClient('token');
 $data = $client->searchCompanyBySiren('889924320');

 // OR

-$client = new InpiRNEClient();
+$client = new RNEClient();
 $client->authenticate('votre_username', 'votre_password');
 $data = $client->searchCompanyBySiren('889924320');
 ```